Thoughtscript/python_api_2023/README.md

 docker-compose up
 ```

-That should spin up each subservice. (**NOTE:** the `backend` service will continually restart until the `mysql` service has fully initialized.)
+That should spin up each subservice. (**NOTE:** the `backend` service will continually restart until the `mysql` service has fully initialized (and it may throw a bunch of connection errors loudly for about `15` seconds while doing so!)
+Also, **NOTE**: `MYSQL_AUTHENTICATION_PLUGIN=mysql_native_password` is deprecated in `8.4` - for now I've pinned the version to `8.0` which is likely the closest to what I was using in early Spring 2024 - you may need to clean your local images and volumes via something like `docker system prune --volumes` since the Bitnami container may throw the following error message otherwise: `The designated data directory /bitnami/mysql/data/ is unusable.`)

 Otherwise you can launch each service individually by:

 1. Commenting out everything in `docker-compose.yml` except for:

     ```yml
     services:
       mysql:
-       image: 'bitnami/mysql:latest'
+       image: 'bitnami/mysql:8.0'
       ports:
         - '3306:3306'
       environment: